ajrsabet/Revenge_of_Da_Burger/README.md

       - "Username" = "Username"
       - "Password" click "Store in Vault..." = "Password"
   - Push your changes to Github
-  - CLI comand: "git push heroku master"
+  - CLI command: "git push heroku master"
   - Open your Heroku deployed link

   # Now you will never spend a day forgetting the burgers that you have enjoyed for the rest of your life!